deysanjeeb/pages/marketing-and-growth.md

 ---
-# yaml-language-server: $schema=schemas/page.schema.json
-Object type:
+layout: default
+title: Marketing & Growth
+nav_order: 5
+tags:
-    - Page
+  - page
-Backlinks:
+backlinks:
   - business-model.md
-Creation date: "2025-10-31T22:23:22Z"
+created_at: "2025-10-31T22:23:22Z"
-Created by:
+created_by:
   - Sanjeeb
-id: bafyreihu6436fih6fypdr4wl4jtzslekql2fd5efj5glik4a4wir3xbqmu
+page_id: bafyreihu6436fih6fypdr4wl4jtzslekql2fd5efj5glik4a4wir3xbqmu
 ---
 # Marketing & Growth

-⚠️ Underserved / Missing Automation & Agent Ideas for SMBs
+## Underserved / Missing Automation & Agent Ideas for SMBs

 |                           Agent / Automation Idea |                                                                                                                                                                                                Description of what it would do |                                                                                                                                                                           Why it’s missing / underserved |
 |:--------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |     **“Content Idea Generator + Calendar Agent”** |                                                  An agent that monitors trending topics in your niche, then auto-generates a content calendar + suggests topics for blogs/videos + creates rough drafts/prompts for creatives. |                                                                          Many content tools do parts (e.g., topic suggestion) but full end-to-end (trend detection → calendar → draft) for SMBs is rare. |